nkemjikaobi/active-edge/README.md

 Feel free to choose whatver rocks your boat.

-The assessment wasnt completed but what was done was superb.
+The assessment wasnt completed but what was done was superb [Structure, Interfaces and the likes].

+Happy Hacking!!!.